dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 <% end %>
 {% endhighlight %}

-In reality this specific task can be accomplished with a well written SQL JOIN but usually the biz logic is more complex.
+In reality this specific task can be better accomplished with a well written SQL JOIN but usually the biz logic is more complex.

 ### Pre-generating cache